 Most of us can’t stand churches like that anyway.

 I think one thing is crystal clear, though.
 We’ve become an idol, an object, a commodity.
 In your minds, we’re a special interest group that has left your church because we didn’t get our way.
 So like a jilted lover, you want answers.
 You want to know what will bring us back, or at least why we left and why you can do to bring in a bunch just like us.

 Please, for our sake and for Jesus’ sake, stop.

 We don’t need or want it.
-The truth is, beautiful church, we really aren’t special.
+The truth is, beautiful church, millennials really aren’t special.
 Yes, our collective experience of the world is unique, but we’re more like you than not.
 We’re living out the same human condition in the same cursed cosmos.
-And though the millennial stereotype is one of narcissistic individuality, we don’t need you to engage it.
+And though the generational stereotype is one of narcissistic individuality, we don’t need you to engage it.
 The glorious gospel of Jesus the Christ is all that you need.

 Do your thing.
 Live your mission.
 Live into the hope of Christ that overthrows evil regimes and sets captives free.
 Live into the confidence that knows Christ’s work is finished, and the church’s mission from age-to-age, generation-to-generation, doesn’t change.

 But first, maybe stop for a minute.
 Remember who you are in the first place.

 Worship together as if your lives depended on it.
 And invite us to join you, not as your honored guests, not as your coveted demographic, but as your brothers and sisters.
 Let us feast on God’s Word and dine at Christ’s table.
 Teach us the drama of your calendar, the discipline of your liturgy, and the joy of your melodies.
 Many of us are trying to follow Jesus on our own, and it’s tough.
 It’s just not working.